Calogera Chiarello's Ancestors

 ~< Back to Chart >~

-Nine Sciacca baptism records have been found for the children of Francesco and Maria Ciulla, the first at St. Vito’s and the rest at the mother church as follows — eldest son Pietro, named after his paternal grandfather was born on March 29, 1636, and baptized the next day as Pietro Crispinus; Gaspare, named after his maternal grandfather was born and baptized as Salvatore Gaspare on August 7, 1639; Melchiore was born and baptized as Silvester Melchiore on December 31, 1642; Baldassare was born on March 23, 1646, baptized the next day as Baldassare Geronimo, and on his own 1714 Rivelo (tax record), he is married to Anna and has a daughter Maria; Anna was born and baptized as Anna Francesca Vincenza on February 18, 1650; Vita Margarita was born on October 25, 1652, and baptized the next day; Vincenzo was born on September 3, 1655, and baptized the next day as Vincenzo Didacus Ignazius; ancestor Filippo; and lastly ancestor Stefano.
+Nine Sciacca baptism records have been found for the children of Francesco and Maria Ciulla, the first at St. Vito’s and the rest at the mother church as follows — eldest son Pietro, named after his paternal grandfather was born on March 29, 1636, and baptized the next day as Pietro Crispinus; Gaspare, named after his maternal grandfather was born and baptized as Salvatore Gaspare on August 7, 1639; Melchiore was born and baptized as Silvester Melchiore on December 31, 1642; Baldassare was born on March 23, 1646, baptized the next day as Baldassare Geronimo, and on his own 1714 Rivelo (tax record), he is married to Anna, who was the daughter of ancestors Vita Luvaro and Francesco Tigano; Anna was born and baptized as Anna Francesca Vincenza on February 18, 1650; Vita Margarita was born on October 25, 1652, and baptized the next day; Vincenzo was born on September 3, 1655, and baptized the next day as Vincenzo Didacus Ignazius; ancestor Filippo; and lastly ancestor Stefano.
 They may have had other children, but these are the ones who are documented to date.

 There is a May 9, 1652 Sciacca Rivelo for this family, which lists his father as deceased Pietro, and an incorrect mother’s name, which looks like an abbreviation for Francesca.
 (Mouse over and click on their 1652 Rivelo record image lower right to enlarge in a new window or tab.)
 Then his wife Maria and their five children are listed as follows — 16 year-old Pietro; 12 year-old Gaspare; 7 year-old Baldassar; 8 year-old Melchiore; and lastly Anna, whose age is not recorded.
 Ancestor Stefano is not on this list because he wasn’t born yet.